mertzjames/pcc-cis-012-intro-to-programming-python/Project Material/ProjectSummary.md

 - selecting a move (if there are multiple)
 - attacking your opponent
-- calculating the damage which is: `base_damage * opposing_weakness (default 1) - opposing resilience
+- calculating the damage which is: `base_damage * opposing_weakness (default 1) - opposing resistence
 - subtracting the damage from the opposition's HP

 This is done for both sides until a pokemon has reached 0 HP, at which point the pokemon has fainted and a new Pokemon must be selected.
 The loser is when their party has been eliminated.
 Let's take Meowth for example: